 The Notting Hill restaurant is a new favorite among London foodies.

-Opened by Clare Smyth who recently won the World’s Best Female Chef award, Core is a truly elegant experience serving the finest of British food.
+Opened by Clare Smyth who recently won the World’s Best Female Chef award, Core is a truly elegant experience serving the finest of British food with a modern British twist.

 4. Afternoon tea